 For programs requiring math and/or English classes, students' ACCUPLACER scores are used to determine their placement into those classes.
 Students whose scores place them out of GEE100 English Composition 1 and GEM120 College Mathematics will receive a Placement Exam (PE) grade designation on their transcripts for those courses.
-No adjustment will be made to a student's tuition for a PE grade.

 Students whose ACCUPLACER scores show that they need assistance in mathematics and/or writing may be required to enroll in and successfully complete appropriate transitional/support classes.
-These transitional/support classes are non-credit courses and, as such, they provide no credits toward degree status, cannot be calculated as part of a student's

-GPA, and cannot be counted in determining full-time or part-time status.
+These transitional/support classes are non-credit courses and, as such, they provide no credits toward degree status, cannot be calculated as part of a student's GPA, and cannot be counted in determining full-time or part-time status.
 These courses may increase the number of courses a student is scheduled to take; however, they will not affect a student's tuition costs.